vostok/hercules/hercules-timeline-sink/README.md

 `sink.sender.cassandra.maxRequestsPerConnection` - max requests per connection, default value: `1024`

 `sink.sender.cassandra.consistencyLevel` - consistency level (see Cassandra docs for details), default value: `QUORUM`

+`sink.sender.cassandra.auth.enable` - if Cassandra requires authentication then set this property value to `true` and specify credential in the respective properties, default value: `false`

+`sink.sender.cassandra.auth.provider.username` - username which is needed for Cassandra authentication.
+*Required* if `cassandra.auth.enable` is set to `true`, otherwise value is *ignored*.

+`sink.sender.cassandra.auth.provider.password` - password which is needed for Cassandra authentication.
+*Required* if `cassandra.auth.enable` is set to `true`, otherwise value is *ignored*.

+`sink.sender.cassandra.auth.provider.class` - name of the class which is needed for Cassandra authentication.
+Only classes that implements `com.datastax.driver.core.AuthProvider` should be specified, default value: `PlainTextAuthProvider`

 ### Graphite metrics reporter settings
 `metrics.graphite.server.addr` - hostname of graphite instance to which metrics are sent, default value: `localhost`